2022 Exploration: Full application guide

 Information that reveals team members’ affiliations (including departments, lab groups, etc.) may be included in this section, if relevant.

 Upload each document as a separate attachment, with page limits as noted, following the instructions for attachments:

 Provide a concise overview of the research objectives, relating the proposal to current and relevant research, prior art or knowledge.
 Briefly describe the research methodology and design, work plan and timeline.
-Discuss the approaches to Indigenous research, if appropriate (see SSHRC’s Guidelines for the Merit Review of Indigenous Research), and explain how the methodological design was informed by GBA+, if appropriate.
+Discuss the approaches to Indigenous research, if appropriate (see SSHRC’s Guidelines for the Merit Review of Indigenous Research), and explain how the methodological design was informed by EDI considerations, if appropriate.

 Provide a brief overview of the research team’s knowledge, background and expertise, from the perspective of how they will contribute to the project.
 Identify the anticipated contributions of each team member (NPI, co-PI, co-applicants and collaborators, as applicable) and explain how their contributions will be coordinated and integrated.

 Information about yourself, your lab group and institution, as well as your team members, their lab groups and institutions can be included in this section.
 If a team member’s self-identification (gender, Indigenous identity, disability or racial background) is relevant to the research project, that self-identifying information may be included here, but only with their consent.

 - Budget justification (maximum one page if written in English; maximum 1.2 pages if written in French)